sashi-92/Financial-Stock-Price-Prediction/README.md

 Project  based on Prediction of Financial Stock price prediction using Deep learning techniques

 STOCK-PRICE-PREDICTION-USING-LSTM-AND-CNN

-   Tool to accurately predict the future closing value of a given stock across a given period of time in the future.The data used in this project is of 3 companies : Microsoft(January 2, 1990–November 18, 2021), Reliance (January 1,1996–November 18,2021),Tata Motors(Dec 25,1995– November 18,2021) saved in csv files; MICROSOFT.NS.csv, RELIANCE.NS.csv,TATAMOTORS.NS.csv.
+   Tool to accurately predict the future closing value of a given stock across a given period of time in the future.

 Model Building of LSTM/CNN

    1.Reading data using parse date

    2.Correlation Analysis